tomcrane/prism-expt/index.md

 Can we restrict the code snippet to just a part of the source file?
 (We may need to write a prism plugin for some of these variations) I just made up `data-scroll-to-line`- it would need to identify the line referenced, then scroll it into view in the div with max-height.
+You'll have to manually scroll to line 81.

 {: .line-numbers data-src="manifest.json" data-line="82,90" style="max-height:350px" data-scroll-to-line="81" }
 ```json